 Types of Nursing Homes

 Not all nursing homes are the same.
-There are several types, each catering to different needs:
+There are various types of nursing homes, each designed to address different care requirements:

 - Traditional Nursing Homes: These provide long-term care for residents who need ongoing nursing care and assistance with daily activities.